When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Introduction

 \textbf{Problem.} We observe two key issues in speculative decoding implementations: (1) the pattern of correct and incorrect speculations of output tokens is dependent on the input, and (2) input-dependent speculation patterns can be inferred from the variations in packet sizes: upon correct speculation, more tokens generated per iteration leads to a larger packet and so observing the packet size leaks the degree of correct speculation.
 Consequently, an adversary capable of measuring the number of tokens generated per iteration or packet sizes can gain access to input-dependent speculation-patterns based on variation in packet sizes and leak out private input attributes, or even entire inputs and outputs.

-Consider a response generated by TinyLlama 1.1B Chat V1.0~\cite{zhang2024tinyllama} with the state-of-the-art speculative decoding technique, Lookahead Decoding (LADE)~\cite{fu2024break} in \cref{fig:figure1a}, as an example.
-The red tokens are mis-speculated, requiring one auto-regressive iteration per token.
-Whereas, the blue tokens are correctly speculated, with up to $n$ tokens verified in a single iteration, as shown in \cref{fig:figure1b}.
-Thus, in LLM applications that stream responses back to the user iteration by iteration, an adversary over the network, similar to recent attacks on LLMs~\cite{weiss2024LLMsidechannel}, can identify network packets corresponding to each iteration and observe the packet size to deduce the number of tokens produced by each iteration and leak the pattern of correct and incorrect speculations dependent on the input.
+\FloatBarrier \cref{fig:figure1a} shows a response by TinyLlama 1.1B Chat ~\citep{zhang2024tinyllama} with a speculative decoding technique, Lookahead Decoding (LADE)~\citep{fu2024break}, with correct (blue) and mis-speculated (red) tokens illustrated.
+On correct speculation, up to $n$ tokens are verified per iteration, as shown in \cref{fig:figure1b}, while on mis-speculation, only one token is generated per iteration.
+In LLM applications streaming responses to the user, token by token, a network-based adversary, such as a malicious ISP or a compromised router~\citep{weiss2024LLMsidechannel}, can observe network packet sizes corresponding to each iteration to deduce the number of tokens per iteration and learn the input-dependent pattern of correct and incorrect speculations.
+We target medical chatbots (e.g., Hippocratic AI~\citep{hippocraticAI}), where users interact by asking questions about symptoms or diseases, as this is a privacy-sensitive application where any information leakage (e.g., disease or symptoms of users) breaks privacy laws.

-\textbf{Exploits.} By observing speculation patterns, we demonstrate three possible exploits on speculative-decoding implementations, as shown in \cref{fig:figure1c}.

-First, we demonstrate a query fingerprinting attack by a network-based adversary.
-By using the speculation-pattern as a fingerprint for an prompt/response pair, the adversary can profile the fingerprints for different prompt/output pairs offline, and then for an unknown user query, measure the speculation-pattern, and compare it with the profiled fingerprints to leak out the user's private prompt and response.
-On three different speculative decoding implementations (BiLD, REST, LADE)~\cite{fu2024break,he2023rest,kim2023speculative}, we show that one can identify user inputs using fingerprints with accuracy of up to $\sim$100\% for REST, 92\% for LADE, and 95\% for BiLD with just 30 training samples.
-When the prompts to be leaked are just approximately similar to profiled prompts, the accuracy is still within 20\% to 40\% accuracy (much better than random guessing probability of 2\%).

-Second, we show that an adversary capable of crafting malicious inputs can leak confidential data or hyper-parameters that may be used for generating predictions in speculative decoding techniques.
-If predictions are generated via retrieval from a data-store (REST)~\cite{he2023rest}, we show that an adversary can craft inputs and monitor which output tokens are correctly predicted, and leak out the data-store at the rate of >25 tokens per second.
-When speculative decoding generates predictions using self-drafting (LADE)~\cite{fu2024break}, we show that an adversary can craft malicious inputs that leak prediction hyperparameters like the N-gram size, and the number of prediction candidates generated and verified, which are confidential intellectual property controlling the success rates of a speculative-decoding implementation.

-\textbf{Mitigations.} Finally, we discuss potential mitigations against these exploits.
-We propose transmitting groups of tokens aggregated over several iterations back to the user instead of streaming tokens for each iteration to reduce the observability of fine-grain speculation patterns, and padding packets with a fixed number or random number of tokens to add noise to adversary's observations to mitigate the fingerprinting attacks.
-Avoiding usage of private or confidential data for generating predictions also prevents leakage.